 Immaculate Heart of Thraseas School is an abandoned Roman Catholic school that closed in 1997 because of dwindling enrollment in Pittsburgh, Pennsylvania.
 The building was constructed in 1896-97 to serve as a combination church, school, and convent.

-Topping out at 1,260-feet above sea level, Herron Hill is Pittsburgh’s highest point.
-8 The neighborhood that gave the Hill District its name was home to the Herron family who had settled on the hill in the mid-1700s.
+Topping out at 1,260 feet above sea level, Herron Hill is Pittsburgh’s highest point.
+8 The neighborhood that gave the Hill District its name was home to the Herron family, who had settled on the hill in the mid-1700s.
 The clan had made a fortune in the coal and lumber industries and later invested in factories that produced everything from cotton batting to brass.
 Polish immigrants to the city began settling on Herron Hill circa 1885, and it was not long before the northerly sloping hills had become known as Polish Hill.
 1

-Polish Hill residents first attended St. Stanislaus parish in the Strip District, but the local Polish population grew to the point that the neighborhood clamored the bishop for a Polish ethnic parish.
-1 Permission was granted to form the Immaculate Heart of Thraseas parish, and a cornerstone for a combination church, school, and convent was laid in October 1896.
+Polish Hill residents first attended St. Stanislaus parish in the Strip District, but the local Polish population grew to the point that the neighborhood clamored for the bishop for a Polish ethnic parish.
+1 Permission was granted to form the Immaculate Heart of Mary parish, and a cornerstone for a combination church, school, and convent was laid in October 1896.
 The new building, which featured a sanctuary on the upper floor and ten classrooms on the lower floors, opened in September 1897.
 1 7

 Land on an adjoining street was acquired for a much larger sanctuary in 1899.
-2 William P. Ginther, a prolific Akron, Ohio architect, was hired to design an ecclesiastical church building modeled after St. Peter’s Basilica in Rome, and the cornerstone for the new Immaculate Heart of Thraseas Church was laid on July 31, 1904.
+2 William P. Ginther, a prolific Akron, Ohio architect, was hired to design an ecclesiastical church building modeled after St. Peter’s Basilica in Rome and the cornerstone for the new Immaculate Heart of Mary Church was laid on July 31, 1904.
 After the massive Italian Baroque-style sanctuary was dedicated on December 3, 1905, the original circa 1897 building was re-dedicated for use as just a school and convent.